fanhuan/en/_posts/2017-07-13-Batch-process-forward-reverse-16s.md

 	# user provided parameters, e.g. quality cutoff = 12, consecutive window = 8)
 	sh /opt/scripts/16s.sh ab1_dir 12 8
 	# Other numbers of parameters are illegal.

+This will give you a fasta file called ab1_dir.trim.contigs.fasta, with all the merged 16s sequence for each sample.
+Now you could do a remote blast to see what they are.
+For example:

+	blastn -query ab1_dir.trim.contigs.fasta -db nt -out Donny.out -remote -outfmt "6 qacc saccver pident sscinames length mismatch gapopen evalue bitscore"

 ## Others: